Teleport High Availability mode on AWS | Teleport

 export TF_VAR_route53_zone="example.com"

-Our Terraform setup requires you to have your domain provisioned in AWS Route 53 - it will automatically add
+Our Terraform setup requires you to have your domain provisioned in Amazon Route 53 - it will automatically add

 DNS records for